PrimCFD/SolverLES/README.md

   - Formatters: `clang-format`, `fprettify`, `cmake-format`. (if using a Python virtual environment, run `source venv/bin/activate`)

-> Tip: CI uses recent GCC/Clang on Linux; matching that locally avoids surprises (see §5 CI).
-System GCC + OpenMP typically is the HPC setup.
+> Tip: CI uses recent gcc on Linux, might be tweaking required for clang; matching that locally avoids surprises (see §5 CI).
+System gcc + OpenMP typically is the HPC setup.

 ### 4.2 Fast path (CPU, Release)
 ```bash